 Pleckgate’s history department has been praised in an article about the innovative use of Virtual Reality technology to help improve learning.

-Pleckgate students used VR technology in the classroom to look around and experience 16th Century England at Hardwick Hall in Derbyshire.
+Pleckgate pupils used VR technology in the classroom to look around and experience 16th Century England at Hardwick Hall in Derbyshire.

 The findings were recently published in ‘Impact’ magazine’s 2nd edition, focusing on technology in education.